richardatval/www.greatproject.org.uk/_posts/2019-01-09-a-successful-completion-of-home-improvement-skills-course.md

 Enstruct is a family-run business based in Leicester, offering training in both environmental and constructional fields.
 With a dedicated and skilled team, they provide a comfortable environment for participants to develop their skills.

-The GREAT Project is keen to sign up more local people who could benefit from the programme.
-Individuals who think they might like to get involved should contact The GREAT Project by texting GREAT and their name to 66777 or by calling 0116 257 5020.
+If you think you'd benefit from this home improvement course, fill out our [contact form](https://www.greatproject.org.uk/contact/).
+Alternatively, individuals can text GREAT and their name to 66777 or call 0116 257 5020.